Helping You Establish A Conservatorship

 Taking care of our loved ones can feel like a full-time job.
 Whether it’s due to old age or a physical or mental disability, you may be tasked with handling complicated matters involving both financial issues and personal care.

 But doing so without legal authorization may be difficult, if not impossible.
 This is where establishing a conservatorship can help.
-At Gormley and Johnson Law Offices, PLC, we’ve helped clients across Michigan with their estate planning needs.
+At Gormley Law Offices, PLC, we’ve helped clients across Michigan with their estate planning needs.
 With offices in Fowlerville and Howell, we can meet with you and discuss your situation, and how a conservatorship can benefit you.

 Why A Conservatorship Can Help